AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

 NAME                                 READY   STATUS    RESTARTS   AGE postgres-operator-694bdb9d54-55qkx   1/1     Running   0          7s
 ```
-Now let's use the default namespace first we need the sealed secret use the command `kubectl apply -f postgres-operator-secret.yaml` this will create the secret.
-The next is to apply the file with the database definition, for that lest review it, i am using the `minimal-postgres-manifest.yaml` you can find it in the same repository `manifests/minimal-postgres-manifest.yaml` in this file the only change is in the field `storageClass` in this case the value depends of your cloud provider for digital ocean the value is `do-block-storage` and with that the persistent volume claim will be created.
+Now let's use the default namespace, first we need the sealed secret use the command `kubectl apply -f postgres-operator-secret.yaml` this will create the secret.
+The next step is to apply the file with the database definition, for that let's review it, I am using the `minimal-postgres-manifest.yaml` you can find it in the same repository `manifests/minimal-postgres-manifest.yaml` in this file the only change is in the field `storageClass` in this case the value depends on your cloud provider, for digital ocean the value is `do-block-storage` and with that the persistent volume claim will be created.
 ```yaml
 apiVersion: "acid.zalan.do/v1"
 kind: postgresql